obrucheoghene/aws-bootcamp-cruddur-2023/journal/week1.md

                   $ref: '#/components/schemas/Activity'
   ```

-  Preview of the Notification endpoint on swagger editor
+  Preview of the Notifications endpoint on swagger editor

    ![Notification endpoint on swagger editor](./assets/open-api-notification-spec.png)